fergaljoconnor/zero_v/README.md

 (one taking a constructor argument and one using a small extra const optimization), and then implements the benchmark with one dynamic collection (the standard Vtable way) and one static collection (using Zero_V) for each of those sets.
-Results are given below (Hardware was a Lenovo T430  benchmarks were compiled using rustc 1.52.1, so your mileage may vary)
+Results are given below (Hardware was a Lenovo T430 and benchmarks were compiled using rustc 1.52.1, so your mileage may vary)
 ![alt text](https://raw.githubusercontent.com/fergaljoconnor/zero_v/main/blob/Zero_V_Benchmarks.png)
 Zero_v comes out of this benchmark looking pretty good, but I do want to